Christopher St Lawrence, 10th Baron Howth: Friendship with the Earl of Essex

 When Robert Devereux, 2nd Earl of Essex, arrived in Ireland to put down the rebellion of Hugh O'Neill, (a task in which he was to fail), Christopher served with him and became a personal friend.
 He distinguished himself at Athy by swimming the river Barrow to retrieve some stolen horses, and returned with the horses and the heads of two thieves.
 He was present at the siege of Cahir Castle, and again distinguished himself by repelling a sortie by the garrison.
 He also accompanied Essex on his ill-fated expedition to Ulster.
 Essex wrote of him as a "dear and worthy friend" and chose him as one of his few companions for his disastrous return to the English Court, after he had agreed peace terms with Hugh O'Neill, thus effectively conceding the Crown's surrender to O'Neill.

-Christopher had already gained a reputation for being quarrelsome and hot-tempered: in 1598 he was rumoured to have murdered Sir Samuel Bagenal over a trifling insult, though the story has no basis in fact.
+Christopher had already gained a reputation for being quarrelsome and hot-tempered: in October 1598 he was rumoured to have murdered Sir Samuel Bagenal over a trifling insult, though the story has no basis in fact.
 It is likely that he did offer to fight Essex's main opponents at Court, Sir Robert Cecil and Lord Grey de Wilton, and caused controversy when he publicly pledged Essex's health.
 On his first appearance in Court, he was so drunk that he was arrested overnight.
 Summoned before the Privy Council on the charge of having threatened Cecil, he denied it and was let off with an order to return to Ireland.
 To the jibe that he was an Irishman, he replied with unexpected dignity with a description of the awkward position of the Anglo-Irish: "an Irishman in England, an Englishman in Ireland", and asked that he be judged only for his service to the Crown.
 Elizabeth I consented to receive him, and though she scolded him for his "scornful journey", he clearly made a good impression on her.
 She granted his request to postpone his return, ordered payment of his arrears of wages, and on his return to Ireland she wrote that he was one who was "well deserved in her service".
 He was also reconciled with Robert Cecil.